SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 ***

 ## Contribution
 We encourage other developers to join the project and contribute to make SCION Workbench constantly better and more stable.
 If you are missing a feature, please create a feature request so we can discuss it and coordinate further development.
 To report a bug, please check existing issues first, and if found, leave a comment on the issue.
-Otherwise, file a bug or create a pull request.
+Otherwise, file a bug or, even better, create a pull request (PR) with a fix.

+### Submitting a Pull Request (PR)
+Please follow the guidelines below:

+1. Search GitHub for an open or closed PR that relates to your submission.
+2. Login to your GitHub account and fork the `SchweizerischeBundesbahnen/scion-workbench` repo.
+3. Make your changes in a new Git branch.
+Name your branch in the form 'issue/123' with '123' as the relevant GitHub issue number.
+4. Create your patch and stick to our [Coding guidelines](#coding-guidelines).
+5. Run all specs using `ng test` command.
+6. Lint source using `ng lint` command.
+7. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-guidelines).
+8. Push your branch to your fork on GitHub
+9. In GitHub, send a pull request to `scion-workbench:master`.
-If creating a pull request, please name the branch in the form 'feature/xyz' with 'xyz' as the name of your pull request and stick to the [Commit Guidelines](#commit-guidelines).
-Also be in mind that large pull requests take a lot of time to review.
+10. If we suggest changes, please rebase your branch and force push to your GitHub repository.

+> Please be in mind that large pull requests take a lot of time to review.

 ## Build SCION Workbench
 The project is built with Travis CI and is automatically built, its tests executed and linted as you push it to GitHub.